Tayeb-Ahmed-TAS/CPP/Introduction of C++/Class & Object/README.md

   - The constructor has the same name as the class.

-  - It is always public
+  - It is always public.

   - It does not have any return value.